blog2i2j/cybersader..cyberbase/📁 01 - Projects/⬇️ Project Drop/Implementing a Forum Website/Implementing a Forum Website.md

 	- Get the API key from Cloudflare for easier SSL long-term
 		- Uses A "DNS Challenge"
 		- Top right > Profile > API Tokens
+- Set up DNS records
+	- Make sure the root and www point to something like the `forum.` subdomain.
 -
 - Make sure two VMs aren't using the same MAC address - seriously it will break things - check the NIC on each VM in TrueNAS
 - Install Prerequisites for Docker (Debian/Ubuntu based Distro example)